 Current tax expense is determined according to the tax laws of the jurisdiction in which the Company operates and include all taxes based upon the taxable profits.
-The tax expense on the Life fund is based on the method prescribed under the Income Tax Act, 1967 for life insurance business.
+The tax expense on the Life Fund is based on the method prescribed under the Income Tax Act, 1967 for life insurance business.
+Current tax is recognised in the statement of income.

 Deferred tax is recognised in full, using the liability method, on temporary differences arising between the amounts attributed to assets and liabilities for tax purpose and their carrying amounts in the financial statements.
+However, deferred tax is not accounted for if it arises from initial recognition of an asset or liability in a transaction other than a business combination that at the time of the transaction affects neither accounting nor taxable profit or loss.